Discontinuing (Withdrawing from) SBP Coverage Due to Qualifying VA Disability

 It is especially important to consider continued participation in the Plan when spouse and child or child only coverage includes an incapacitated child.

-If you believe you are eligible and want to withdraw from SBP due to VA disability, please download the “SBP Withdrawal Due to VA Disability Packet,” and follow the instructions in the letter and on the form.
+If you believe you are eligible and want to discontinue your participation in the SBP due to VA disability, please download the “SBP Discontinuation Due to VA Disability Packet,” and follow the instructions in the letter and on the form.

-A request for withdrawal requires the written consent of the beneficiary.
+A request for discontinuation requires the written consent of the beneficiary.

-Click Here to download the SBP Withdrawal Fact Sheet
+Click Here to download the SBP Discontinuation/Withdrawal Fact Sheet

 Note: The information on this website is provided to explain typical situations regarding retiree and annuitant benefits.
 For details and exceptions, please see applicable laws, financial management regulations, and instructions.